nearform/promises-workshop/exercises/section2/ex2a-convert-callbacks/README.md

 to a version that uses Promises to generate an identical list.

+To check your work, run `node test after.js` where `after.js` is the name of you converted file.

 You will have 30 minutes to complete the exercise.